 - 0–7.8%: third-degree ascendants/descendants

-There is a tax-free allowance of CHF 5,000 for ascendants, descendants and spouses, and CHF 500 for others.
+There is a tax-free allowance of CHF 5,000 for ascendants, descendants, and spouses.
+All other individuals receive a tax-free allowance of CHF 500.

 Inheritance tax in Zurich

-Spouses and descendants aren’t charged inheritance tax in Zurich, while other heirs are split into six groups:
+Spouses and descendants aren’t charged inheritance tax in Zurich.
+Other heirs are split into six groups:

 - anyone else